plone/buildout.coredev/release/checklist.md

 - [ ] If needed, [ask the Plone REST api team](https://github.com/plone/plone.restapi/issues) for a new release of `plone.restapi` and `plone.rest`.
 - [ ] Write an email to the translation team, asking them to do a plone.app.locales release.
 Or create an issue in https://github.com/collective/plone.app.locales/issues
 - [ ] Update the versions of those packages.
-- [ ] Make an release candidate release of `Products.CMFPlone` (e.g. 5.2.4rc1).
+- [ ] Make a release candidate of `Products.CMFPlone` (e.g. 5.2.4rc1).
 Fine to release this on PyPI.
 - [ ] Create a coredev branch, named something like `prepare-52x`.
 Empty the `auto-checkout` list in `checkouts.cfg`.
-- [ ] Create a pending release (directory) on dist.plone.org, e.g. 5.2.4-pending, and gather files to put there:
+- [ ] Update the `5.2-dev` directory on dist.plone.org and gather files to put there:
-  - [ ] Create a unified changelog: `bin/manage changelog --start=5.2.X > changelog.txt`.
+  - [ ] Create a unified changelog based on the previous release: `bin/manage changelog --start=5.2.X > changelog.txt`.
 Remove the uninteresting top lines.
   - [ ] Create a `RELEASE-NOTES.txt`.
 It may be enough to look through the changelog and copy interesting changes.
   - [ ] Gather all package distributions.
         You can use `tox -c release/tox.ini -p auto` to gather them in `release/dist`, together with a few other files.